MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/create-azure-service-principal-azureps.md

 Active Directory (AAD) service principal, rather than your own credentials.
 This topic steps you through creating a security principal with Azure PowerShell.

 > [!NOTE]
 > You can also create a service principal through the Azure portal.
 Read [Use portal to create Active Directory application and service principal that can access resources](/azure/azure-resource-manager/resource-group-create-service-principal-portal) for more details.

 ## What is a 'service principal'?

 An Azure service principal is a security identity used by user-created apps, services, and automation tools to access specific Azure resources.
-Think of it as a 'user identity' (username and password or certificate) with a specific role, and tightly controlled permissions to access your resources.
+Think of it as a 'user identity' (username and password or certificate) with a specific role, and tightly controlled permissions.
 It only needs to be able to do specific things, unlike a general user identity.
 It improves security if you only grant it the minimum permissions level needed to perform its management tasks.

 ## Verify your own permission level